Sweardog/Geo-Nodes-Hopf-Fibration/README.md

 ## **Contributions**

 If anyone would like to contribute to this project, you are more than welcome!
-I suspect that the number of nodes used in the "Sphere Rainbow" material's upper path can be reduced.
+I suspect that the number of nodes used in the **Sphere Rainbow** material's upper path can be reduced.
 Apart from flipping the x-coordinate when instancing the dots of S^2, I believe the Hopf Fibration modifier has very few unnecessary nodes.
 Some other ideas for contributions include altering the node layout/wiring structure, simplifying/troubleshooting Python algorithms, submitting your own Python animation, and correcting grammar, math, etc...